TejasParse/anonymous-eye/README.md

 ## Anonymous Eye

+People even now are still scared to complain about the crime happening to them or others in a police station.
+That's when i came up to this solution.
+Many state police websites do not have this feature to allow users to complaint anonymously so i choose to make this website.

 This website will allow anyone to report about any crime happening to them or near by without tracking any information about the user

 As a police officer you can Go Through the cases